-We have carried out an initial mapping exercise to identify the community and stakeholders which may be interested in and or affected by the project.
+We have carried out an initial mapping exercise to identify the community and stakeholders who have a vested interest in or are affected by the Project.
 Our stakeholder lists are live documents and will evolve throughout design development, construction and operation.

-In accordance with MCoA B2(b), the project team has utilised multiple tools including Consultation Manager, mapping and desktop research to identify community demographics within the project's footprint.
+In accordance with MCoA B2(b), the project team has utilised multiple tools including Consultation Manager, mapping and desktop research to identify community demographics within the Project's footprint.